inasafe/inasafe/docs/source/developer-docs/platform_windows.rst

 Install QGIS
 ............

 Download the latest QGIS 'standalone' installer from http://download.qgis.org and install it by running the installation wizard and accepting the defaults throughout.

-After opening QGIS (:menuselection:`Start --> All Programs --> Quantum GIS Wroclaw --> Quantum GIS`) you need to enable the plugin from the plugin menu by doing :menuselection:`Plugins --> Manage Plugins` and then search for the Risk in a Box plugin in the list and enable it.
+After opening QGIS (:menuselection:`Start --> All Programs --> Quantum GIS Wroclaw --> Quantum GIS`) you need to enable the plugin from the plugin menu by doing :menuselection:`Plugins --> Manage Plugins` and then search for the |project_name| plugin in the list and enable it.

 Windows Caveats
 ...............